samkohn/DUNE-FD-calc/README.md

 To run the scripts, first clone or download this repository.
 Then, ensure that your system is configured correctly by executing the `bootstrap` file with `./bootstrap`.
 This only needs to be done once.
-To set up the correct python path information, execute the `setup` file with `./setup`.
+To set up the correct python path information, source the `setup` file with `. setup` or `source setup`.
 This needs to be done every time a new shell session is started.

 ### Physics and Detector Configurations
 Each root-level directory contains all of the settings related to a